PowershellScripts/SharePointOnline-ScriptSamples/Workflows/README.md

-Scripts dealing with SharePoint workflows
+Scripts dealing with SharePoint and Nintex workflows